 If your phone has reached that stage where it is always freezing, takes insanely extended periods of time to perform ordinary operation let alone load heavier apps or is always crashing, we don’t blame you.
 We have a few tricks up our sleeves to remedy the situation.
 Follow these tips to reclaim lost processing speed of your Android devices safely without any foreseeable risk of damaging your device.

-Here are the 10 tips to Speed up an android phone
+How to speed up android?
+Here are the 10 tips to boost performance on an android phone

 1. Know your device well

 It is important to consider the Android version and system resources available before installing a boatload of big apps that can cause your system to slow down.
 If your Android version is less than 4.0 then you probably are having an archaic Android phone that will slow down for any reason at all including bad weather.
 While adding larger memory cards can add additional storage, it is hardly enough to speed up the processor f your device.
 So the next time you decide to download that cool new app that everyone is talking about consider the possibility that it could be too large for your device and just two of those could cause a total system freeze.

 2. Update your Android version

 Google periodically improves the user experience on Android and rolls out fresh new versions of Android from time to time.
 The purpose of doing so is getting rid of know bugs, increasing stability ad speed boosting the operating system.
 Once you get a new version of Android operating system installed on your device you are more likely to experience improved connectivity and other functional user-friendly features that are included.
 Updating your Android will also get rid of all the residual app data that dwell in your phone and cache file thus killing two birds with the same stone in an effort to speed up your Android.